segmentio/segment-docs/src/protocols/starter.md

 In the dialog that appears, enter the name and type of the property, and add a description.

-You can click **Save and add more** to add more than one property, or click **Save and exit** when you’re satisfied that you’ve added all the properties you’ll need.
+You can click **Save and add more** to add more than one property, or click **Save and exit** when you're satisfied that you've added all the properties you'll need.

 ![](images/starter-tp-add-prop.png)